Huyck Research Grants Information

 The Huyck Preserve is a non-profit, independent field station with no formal university affiliation, supported by members and endowments.
 Huyck Research Grant awards are distributed each year to regional, national, and international applicants.
 The Huyck Preserve and Biological Research Station awards four to five Huyck Research Grants each year to selected scientists and graduate students.
 Over the last several decades, more than $250,000 in grants have been awarded to support research conducted at the Huyck Preserve.

-Applications are due yearly on the third Friday of February by 5:00 PM.
-Applications received after the February deadline are not considered.
+Applications for 2020 are due February 21, 2020 by 5:00 PM.
+Applications received after the deadline will not be considered.

-For a list of previous Huyck Research Grant Recipients, follow the link below
+For a list of recent Huyck Research Grant recipients, follow the link below.

 Previous Huyck Grant Recipients